 It is the dilemma of our day that many of the products we purchase and use on a daily basis are produced under conditions that are beneath what we would accept for ourselves — from tomatoes, to running shoes, to gadgets from every major manufacturer.
 We actually believe Apple is doing a better job than many other manufacturers in both pressuring its suppliers to improve working conditions and producing products in an environmentally responsible way.
 For example, Apple recently joined the Fair Labor Association and their audits of working conditions are already under way.
 One of the broader benefits of campus discussions around the iCore initiative might in fact be to stimulate a more thoughtful engagement of our current use of consumer electronics and our need to recycle diligently and in a socially responsible way.

-This is a personal choice.
-While it is very possible for students to meet their computing needs with an iPad and GC lab computers, many students will choose to bring a Mac or PC for software related to particular courses.
+At this point in the development of tablet computing, we still encourage students to bring a laptop or desktop computer.
+While it is very possible for students to meet their computing needs with an iPad and GC lab computers, the convenience of having your own computer induces many students to bring a computer of their own choosing to complement their iPad.

 WHY ARE YOU GIVING IPADS TO STUDENTS AND NOT LAPTOPS?

 We believe tablets offer a unique set of benefits both in terms of content delivery and creation that laptops currently don’t afford.
 Textbooks become much more than just words on a page — they become interactive resources that offer not only text, sound, video and 3D graphics, but also study aides.
 Similarly, student work can easily extend beyond the written word and take on new multimedia forms. iPads provide students with a wide variety of tools in a relatively compact and highly portable format.